-May 2020.
 Scripted, filmed, edited, and produced this video for the 40th anniversary of the Mount St. Helens eruption, featuring long-term research on ecological recovery.
-It was shared on national U.S. Forest Service platforms and part of a highly-successful, week-long social media campaign that I planned for the PNW Research Station Twitter account (@usfs_pnwrs) featuring additional interview clips.
+It was shared on national U.S. Forest Service platforms and part of highly-successful social media campaigns that I planned for the PNW Research Station Twitter account (@usfs_pnwrs), that also featured additional video clips.

-May 2018.
-Digital and print infographics designed for the USFS PNW Research Station to share information about megafires research.
-Remains among the top-performing posts on the USFS Research and Development Facebook page and the station’s Twitter account and printed for distribution at regional events and annual Congressional briefings.
+Designed digital and print infographics for the PNW Research Station to share information about megafires.
+Remains among the top-performing posts on the USFS Research and Development Facebook page and the station’s Twitter account.
+Printed for distribution at regional events and Congressional briefings.

 2018 Science Highlights Report of the Pacific Northwest Research Station (report).
 Sept 2019.
-Co-authored the annual station report highlighting valuable scientific research.
+Co-authored the annual station report.

 Understanding and Preparing for Fire (web feature).
 Oct 2018.
-Science story for the USFS PNW Research Station about recent fire research, including original digital illustrations and accompanying infographics (links to infographics in following section).
+Story map, including original digital illustrations and accompanying infographics (links to infographics in following section).

 2017 Science Highlights Report of the Pacific Northwest Research Station (report).
 Sept 2018.
-Wrote highlight pieces for the annual station report featuring valuable scientific research.
+Authored sections of the annual station report.

 Where in the World is the Pacific Marten?
 Tracking the rare animal in Oregon’s coastal forest (web feature).
 April 2018.
-Informational web page to share recent research by USFS PNW Research Station scientists on the elusive Pacific marten.
+Story map, including audio clips.

 Even Fish Need Oxygen (web feature).
 Nov 2017.
-Science story for the USFS PNW Research Station on salmon-related research with corresponding short video (links to video in following section).
+Science story with corresponding short video (link to video in following section).